Posts

 Image

 Impairme nt is a gradual and permanent decrease in the recoverable amount or fair market value of Fixed Assets / N on Current Assets when it is compared with carrying value / book value of fixed assets.
 It is created when we test whether the carrying value exceeds the recoverable amount, which is a benefit for the company’s business by using it or by selling to the market that is a fair market value, or not.
-Impairment Calculation As mentioned above, if carrying value exceeds the recoverable amount, then there is impairment of fixed assets which is recognized as Impairment Loss which is calculated as shown below: Impairment Testing Formula or Impairment Loss Formula: Impairment Loss = Carrying Value - Recoverable Amount Impairment Is What Type Of Account ?
-Impairment Account is a Contra Asset Account as it is deducted from relevant assets‘closing balances on Balance Sheet .
+Calculation As mentioned above, if carrying value exceeds the recoverable amount, then there is impairment of fixed assets which is recognized as Impairment Loss (IL) which is calculated as shown below: Impairment Testing Formula or IL Formula: IL = Carrying Value - Recoverable Amount Impairment Is What Type Of Account ?
+It is a Contra Asset Account as it is deducted from relevant assets 'closing balances on Balance Sheet .
+Impairment Of Intangible Assets Journal Entry ...

 Difference Between Impairment And Depreciation